ROCm/composable_kernel/docs/index.rst

 Composable Kernel User Guide
 ********************************************************************

 The Composable Kernel (CK) library provides a programming model for writing performance critical kernels for machine learning workloads across multiple architectures including GPUs and CPUs, through general purpose kernel languages like HIP C++.
 This document contains instructions for installing, using, and contributing to the Composable Kernel project.
-To learn more see :ref:`what-is-ck`
+To learn more see :ref:`what-is-ck`.

 The CK documentation is structured as follows: